-Alesina, Favero and Giavazzi (2014, AFG in what follows) use the fiscal consolidation episodes identified by Devries et al (2011), but propose a methodological innovation.
-They start from the observation that the shifts in taxes and spending that contribute to a fiscal adjustment almost never happen in isolation: they are typically part of a multiyear plan, in which some policies are announced well in advance, while other are implemented unexpectedly and, importantly, both tax hikes and spending cuts are used simultaneously.
+Alesina et al. (2014, AFG in what follows) use the fiscal consolidation episodes identified by Devries et al. (2011), but propose a methodological innovation.
+They start from the observation that the shifts in taxes and spending that contribute to a fiscal adjustment almost never happen in isolation: They are typically part of a multi-year plan, in which some policies are announced well in advance, while other are implemented unexpectedly and, importantly, both tax hikes and spending cuts are used simultaneously.
 Also, as these plans unfold, they are often revised and these changes have to be taken into account as they constitute new information available to economic agents.
 AFG show that ignoring the connections between changes in taxes and expenditures, and between unanticipated and announced changes, might produce biased estimates of the effects of fiscal consolidations.
-Their results once again confirm a large difference between expenditure-based adjustments and tax-based ones.
+Their results once again confirm a large difference between EB adjustments and TB ones.
 AFG also show that the shifts in monetary policy that accompany fiscal adjustments cannot explain the results - although this does not rule out the possibility that other contemporaneous economic reforms may make certain plans less costly than others.

-The model estimated in AFG is the framework we use in this paper to estimate the effects fiscal consolidations on output growth over the years preceding 2009 (the model is actually estimated using data up to 2007).
-We then simulate the model out-of-sample (that is over the years 2009-13) feeding in the actual adjustments plans implemented by ten EU countries and by the US in those five years.
-Finally, we shall run counter-factual experiments asking what the effect on output growth would have been, had the same fiscal contraction been implemented in a different fashion, for instance with less tax hikes and more expenditure cuts.
+The model estimated in AFG is the framework we use in this paper to estimate the effects of fiscal consolidations on output growth over the years preceding 2009 (the model is actually estimated using data up to 2007).
+We then simulate the model out-of-sample (i.e. over the years 2009-13) feeding in the actual adjustments plans implemented by ten tax hikes and more expenditure cuts.